Overview

 In addition, investors in the private funds (including any advisory clients who elect to invest in the

-offering documents, which are materially different from the solutions described above and below.
+fund’s offering documents, which are materially different from the solutions described above and

-For further information regarding a private fund’s strategies and the risks involved, please see
+below.
+For further information regarding a private fund’s strategies and the risks involved,

 Based upon our discussions with each advisory client, and depending upon each advisory client’s

-client, we typically manage new advisory client discretionary account assets using some
+we typically manage new advisory client discretionary account assets using some combination of

-1. Equity portfolios managed by us and/or sub-advisers.
+▪ Equity portfolios managed by us and/or third-party sub-advisers,

-2. Fixed income portfolios managed by us and/or sub-advisers.
+▪ Fixed income portfolios managed by us and/or third-party sub-advisers, and

 private funds we sponsor or other private funds not managed or controlled by our affiliates